 Several local companies and philanthropic organizations have generously donated their financial resources and time to United to End Homelessness.

 United to End Homelessness has gained tremendous support from the Orange County faith community and has convened a Faith Council comprised to top leaders of multiple faiths, all committed to #EndHomelessnessOC.

 The best way to learn more about homelessness and proven solutions to the challenge is attending a Homelessness 101 class.
 Our classes answer questions including: What is homelessness?
 Key factors that lead to homelessness?
 What is the current state of homelessness in Orange County?
 How can homelessness be solved?
 We host monthly classes at the United Way offices.
-Sign up today to receive updates on upcoming classes near you.
+Check out our upcoming classes and register to attend by clicking here.

 Why has United Way chosen to take on this initiative?

-Housing is a key component of United Way’s 10-year community-wide action plan to cut the number of homeless or housing-insecure children in half by 2024, and we’ve been working with incredible non-profit partners in this effort.
+Housing is a key component of United Way’s 10-year community-wide action plan to end homelessness by achieving functional zero within targeted populations by 2024.
 When it became apparent that homelessness had grown to crisis proportions in the last couple of years, we had to take the next step.
 We’ve mobilized our existing and new partners to create our homeless service providers network to work alongside our corporate and philanthropic partners as well as governmental leaders to combat the problem together.
 As a matter of fact, formalizing a countywide collective impact effort to end homelessness with a shared set of goals and agreed upon respective roles was one of the key recommendations listed in the UCI Cost Study.
 All agreed that United Way, with 95 years of history convening such efforts, was the ideal organization to spearhead such an effort, and we’re honored to do so.